ablancodev/Affiliates-Welcome-email/README.md

-Affiliates-Wellcome-email
+Affiliates-Welcome-email
 =========================

-Send a wellcome email to new affiliates.
+Send a welcome email to new affiliates.